luzyrawr/programming-fundamentals/UnitTesting.md

 ## Code Coverage
 It's a metric that shows the amount of code covered by tests.
 Only available in VS Enterprise :(

+## Test Doubles
+Test Double is any special testing object that replace the real dependencies to alter the behavior of an original object in some way.